YumeSoft/Kotsune/README.md

 ## 🎯 Features

+- ✅ **Anime Listing**: All anime and manga are listed in a beautiful UI
 - ✅ **Anime Streaming**: Watch your favorite anime from AllAnime
 - ✅ **Manga Reading**: Read manga from MangaDex
-- ✅ **AniList Integration**: Sync your watch/read progress with AniList
+- ✅ **AniList Integration**: Sync your anime and manga progress with AniList
-- ✅ **Tracking**: Keep track of what you're watching and reading
-- ✅ **Modern UI**: Built with Jetpack Compose for a fluid, responsive experience
+- ✅ **Search**: Find your favorite anime and manga easily
-- ✅ **Offline Support**: Download episodes for offline viewing
+- ✅ **Dark Mode**: Enjoy a dark theme for comfortable viewing at night

 ## 📱 Installation